pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

   - Each station provides a specific type of edit
   - Player can collect up to 3 different edits at a time (no duplicates)
   - The edit icons follow the player with appropriate offsets based on direction
+  - Warning message displays when trying to pick up a duplicate edit type

 - **Applying Edits to Orders**:
   - Press spacebar when near an order to apply the carried edit